ISET/isethdrsensor/README.md

 1. **RGBW Sensor**: A sensor architecture that includes red, green, blue, and white pixels to capture a broader range of brightness levels.
 2. **Omnivision 3-Capture Sensor**: A sensor designed by Omnivision that uses multiple captures to extend dynamic range.

 A second contribution is a set of scenes that are rendered into light groups (see the paper for details).
 A light group can be used to create an ISETCam scene spectral radiance, either for day, dusk or night conditions.

+The light group data sets, which include labeled data, are shared freely through the Stanford Digital Repository.
+The data organization is described below.

+### At Stanford

-To browse an overview of the light groups we use fiftyone.
+In the lab, to browse the light groups we use fiftyone.
 It can be installed and then run this way
 ```
 pip install fiftyone
 ```